 The Civil Process Coordinator is responsible for receiving, maintaining, and tracking all civil process that comes to the Sheriff's Office.
 These include Orders of Protection, Summonses, Subpoenas, Eviction Notices, and various Writs.
 In addition, the Civil Process Coordinator serves as the Sheriff's Secretary and Administrative Assistant.

 The Records Management Coordinator is primarily responsible for preparing, entering, and maintaining all Incident/Offense Reports and Accident Reports that are submitted by the various deputies.
 This position also assists with submitting Sheriff's Office payroll information to the County Clerk on a bi-weekly basis.
 In addition, she serves as a back-up receptionist and telephone operator in the Administration Offices.

-Also under the Administrative branch of the Sheriff's Office, we have an Administrative Sergeant, Daniel Dodson.
-He is charge of all the vehicles, vehicle maintenance, officer equipment, officer uniforms, radios, sheriff's office computer networks, and computers.
+Administrative Lieutenant, Daniel Dodson. is charge of all the vehicles, vehicle maintenance, officer equipment, officer uniforms, radios, sheriff's office computer networks, and computers.